af83/sinatra-geckoboard/README.md

 ## Install

-Install with git.
-No gem available yet.
+Install with Rubygems:

+    gem install sinatra-geckoboard

+If you use bundler, add it to your Gemfile:

+    gem "sinatra-geckoboard", "~>0.1.0"

 ## Usage